Open-LinaOS-Foundation/LinaOS/Documentation/s390/vfio-ap.rst

       1, 2, 3, 4, 5, and 7-255 belong to the default drivers' pool, and 0 and 6
       belong to the vfio_ap device driver's pool.

-   The APQN of each AP queue device assigned to the linux host is checked by the AP bus against the set of APQNs derived from the cross product of APIDs and APQIs marked as usable only by the default AP queue device drivers.
+   The APQN of each AP queue device assigned to the linaos host is checked by the AP bus against the set of APQNs derived from the cross product of APIDs and APQIs marked as usable only by the default AP queue device drivers.
 If a match is detected,  only the default AP queue device drivers will be probed;